Skip to Content

 So be sure to watch where you are walking and swimming.
 Remember, animals will never attack you unless you are a threat to them!

-Underwater at the Casa Cenote
+Underwater at the casa cenote

 Scuba Diving at Casa Cenote Tulum

-Whether you are an experienced and certified scuba diver, or a first-timer, Casa Cenote in Tulum is actually one of the best cenote dive sites!
+Whether you are an experienced and certified scuba diver or a first-timer, Casa Cenote in Tulum is actually one of the best cenote dive sites!

-That's because this cenote is an open cenote with a maximum depth of not more than 25 feet (8 meters).
+That's because this cenote is an open cenote with a maximum depth of not more than 25 feet (8 m).
 This, combined with the large site and crystal-clear blue water makes it a great dive that is one of the funnest and safest on the Riviera Maya.

-Currently the link below is the cheapest and best-rated diving trip to Casa Cenote.
+Currently, the link below is the cheapest and best-rated diving trip to Casa Cenote.
 It's run by one of the best scuba diving shops in Tulum and includes a professional guide to show you everything you need to know.

 Book: Cenote Dive Trip From Tulum (best-rated in Tulum).

-There are a few things you will want to bring with you when visiting Casa Cenote.
 First, make sure to bring your swimmers!
 This cenote is perfect for swimming, snorkeling, and scuba diving.
-To add to that, below is a useful cenote packing list to help you plan your visit.

 More Must-Visit Cenotes in Tulum